 - Fliers will only be posted for 14 days.

 If you would like to request an exception to this policy, a written request must be submitted to the Office of the Dean of Students 14 days in advance.

 Each student in the residence halls is expected to exercise self-discipline and to respect the rights and privacy of other students.
-In a community living environment, certain rules and policies must be observed by everyone in order to maintain the operation of the residence halls, as well as the personal and academic success of all residents.
+In a community living environment, rules and policies must be observed by everyone in order to maintain the operation of the residence halls, as well as the personal and academic success of all residents.

-If a student engages in behavior that violates residence life or university policies, an incident report can be filed.
+If a student engages in behavior that violates student life or university policies, an incident report can be filed.
 Any student or staff member may file an incident report.
 Students and staff members should inform the involved parties when they are being documented for an incident.
 Policy violations will be subject to the Student Conduct process or One Process.

 Appliances and Electrical Equipment

 Students may not cook in their room.
 Electric skillets, broilers, hot plates, toasters and other equipment normally used to cook food are not allowed.
 For safety reasons, halogen lamps, space heaters, candle warmers, electric blankets, electric sheets or mattress pads, soldering tools and sun lamps cannot be used in student rooms.
 Students will be held financially responsible for damages caused.
 Other small appliances, such as coffee makers and popcorn poppers, can be used if the heating element is completely enclosed.
 Incandescent and fluorescent study lights are allowed.
 Small refrigerators and small microwaves are allowed.
 The electrical requirement limits are 120 volts, 60 hertz, 2.5 amps.

 No antennas of any type are to be attached to the outside of the residence halls.
 This includes CB antennas and satellite dishes outside windows of student rooms.